 Virtual Jaguar

-This is the home of the Virtual Jaguar GCC/SDL portable Jaguar emulator which is based on the source code released by David Raingeard (Cal2) of what used to be Potato Emulation (URL kept for historic reasons).
+This is the home of the Virtual Jaguar GCC/Qt portable Jaguar emulator which is based on the source code released by David Raingeard (Cal2) of what used to be Potato Emulation (URL kept for historic reasons).
 You can usually find the latest release of the emulator as well as sporadic news about the development of it here.
 For discussions concerning development and/or use of VJ, please use the official SDLEmu forum over at emuforums.

 Late Breaking News